tillitis/tkey-boot-verifier/README.md

 0.

 Command `install` installs the device app specified with `-app` in slot 1.
-It assumes you are running a verifier from slot 0 which is waiting for commands from the client.
+It assumes you are running a boot verifier from slot 0 which is waiting for commands from the client.
 See above about producing a flash image for this use case.
-It will automatically reset the TKey after installing, telling firmware to start the verifier on flash, which will then verify slot 1's digest and reset again to ask firmware to start slot 1.
+It will automatically reset the TKey after installing, telling firmware to start the boot verifier on flash, which will then verify slot 1's digest and reset again to ask firmware to start slot 1.

 ## TODO

-- Change default behaviour of verifier to always start app slot 1, instead of waiting for commands.
+- Change default behaviour of boot verifier to always start app slot 1, instead of waiting for commands.

-- Investigate what to mix in for the seed for the next app.
-At least mix in a name of the app, so not all device apps verified by the verifier get the same seed.
-Mix in the pubkey (too?), so the seed is always dependent on the vendor.

 - When installing an app in slot 1, always reset digest and signature first, and detect it on start, so we can resume a botched installation.